In today’s rapid-fire innovation time, company leaders are actively adopting technology and disrupting their processes with automation.

 In that case, a CTO can help you with:

-- Emotional support of the team
+- Emotional support of a team.

-- Conflicts analysis and resolving
+- Conflicts analysis and resolving.

-- Team management
+- Team management.

-- Development of new collaboration processes
+- Development of new collaboration processes.

 CTO can assist you with:

-- UI analysis from the customer’s point of view
+- UI analysis from the customer’s point of view.

-- UX analysis in terms of convenience and logic
+- UX analysis in terms of convenience and logic.

-- Prepare recommendations to improve convenience and user-friendliness
+- Prepare recommendations to improve convenience and user-friendliness.

-Benefits of an external CTO service
+Benefits of an External CTO Service

-No need to hire
+No Need to Hire

 Outsourcing gives you a bigger choice of experts.
-Moreover, as mentioned, hiring an offshore CTO allows reducing the development expenses.
+Moreover, as mentioned, hiring an offshore CTO allows reducing development expenses.

 It’s possible to build a business without hiring a CTO.
 However, that would be a long journey with a trial and error method.
 At the same time, even a few technical consultations may clarify the core business and technical issues.
 And you can get some fresh ideas on how to start or develop your business much faster.

-How to choose a CTO as a service: Must have skills of your CTO
+How to Choose a CTO as a Service: Must-Have Skills of Your CTO

-Years of experience
+Years of Experience

 It’s not all about the years.
-Let’s face it: even if a person has been 15 years in software development, he or she can still remain a middle or even a junior developer.
+Let’s face it.
+Even if a person has been 15 years in software development, he or she can still remain a middle or even a junior developer.
 But still, the practical background is not a single, but one of the core points to consider.

 Choosing a CTO, follow these tips:

-- Make sure your CTO has a practical background
+- Make sure your CTO has a practical background.

-- Check if a candidate has at least a year of experience in each front-end, back-end, and mobile development
+- Check if a candidate has at least a year of experience in each front-end, back-end, and mobile development.

 Analyzing your CTO’s technical skills, look at the technical competencies that your project needs.
-For example, if you are working on the web product, it’s not required (however would be an advantage) for your CTO to have experience in mobile development.
+For example, if you are working on a web product, it’s not required (however would be an advantage) for your CTO to have experience in mobile development.
 Versatile expertise will tell you that your CTO is an experienced professional to work on your product.

 Therefore, your future technical consultant should have:

-- Expertise in the technologies your project uses
+- Expertise in the technologies your project uses.

-- Minimum one year of practice in each technical area
+- Minimum one year of practice in each technical area.

-- Broad understanding of all the technical terminology
+- Broad understanding of all the technical terminology.

 There is a big difference between an experienced developer and a CTO.

-CTO’s are the people who manage the work of other employees, present their business and technical ideas to the founders and a team, and pitch the product to the investors.
+CTOs are the people who manage the work of other employees, present their business and technical ideas to the founders and a team, and pitch the product to the investors.
 Without solid soft skills, a CTO won’t be able to perform the required tasks.

-Following the development trends and desire to use new technologies is great.
+Following the development trends and the desire to use new technologies is great.
 However, every CTO should be able to think critically about the hype solutions and trends to choose only those technologies that can help to boost productivity and create a successful product.

-Where to find a CTO as a service?
+Where to Find a CTO as a Service?

-Surely, outsourcing may be risky sometimes, so we recommend you to study companies’ portfolios, find feedback from other companies’ clients, and discuss your future collaboration in detail.
+Surely, outsourcing may be risky sometimes.
+So we recommend you to study companies’ portfolios, find feedback from other companies’ clients, and discuss your future collaboration in detail.
 This will help you to choose a responsible CTO.

-All these actions will definitely help you to meet new people and, who knows, maybe your perfect technical specialist is already among them?
+All these actions will definitely help you to meet new people.
+And, who knows, maybe your perfect technical specialist is already among them?